 Master of Science in Architecture

 The Master of Science in Architecture (MS.Arch) is a post-graduate degree devoted to applied research in the built environment.
-With a flexible curriculum of approximately three semesters, the degree currently has six concentration areas: Design and Energy Conservation, Heritage Conservation, Emerging Building Technologies, Urban Design, Health and Built Environment, and Independent Research Option.
+With a flexible curriculum of approximately three semesters, the degree currently has seven concentration areas: Design and Energy Conservation, Emerging Building Technologies, Health and Built Environment, Heritage Conservation, Sustainable Market Transformation, Urban Design, and Independent Research Option.
 The first semester includes a common foundation in research methods, after which the curricula vary by specialization.
 Each concentration culminates in a master’s thesis, report, or project that presents the findings of an original research project

 This program expands the breadth and depth of expertise of those who have already completed a post-graduate degree, or those students interested in pursuing a degree in architecture who have diverse backgrounds.
 The MS Architecture program provides opportunities for leadership, scholarship, entrepreneurship, and innovation across private, public, and academic arenas.
 The ability to conduct research on the built environment distinguishes our graduates from those who have professional degrees in architecture.
 Many students publish research findings or develop and execute funded research as part of their degree.